Diamantina fracture zone

-The Diamantina Fracture Zone (DFZ) is an area of the south-eastern Indian Ocean seafloor, consisting of a range of ridges and trenches.
+The Diamantina fracture zone (DFZ, Diamantina zone) is an area of the south-eastern Indian Ocean seafloor, consisting of a range of ridges and trenches.
 It lies to the south of the mideastern Indian Ocean features of the Wharton Basin and Perth Basin, and to the south west of the Naturaliste Plateau.

 Escarpment

-Being parallel to the Southeast Indian Ridge, the Diamantina Fracture Zone is not a true fracture zone in the sense used in plate tectonics, but rather an escarpment, separating two oceanic plateaus.
-Its extension to the west is called the Diamantina Escarpment.
-This is the southern border of the Broken Ridge Plateau.
+Being parallel to the Southeast Indian Ridge, the Diamantina fracture zone is not a true fracture zone in the sense used in plate tectonics, and includes an escarpment, separating two oceanic plateaus, being the southern border of the Broken Ridge Plateau.
+Its extension to the west is called the Diamantina Escarpment and the trench to the east of the escarpment the Diamantina Trench.
 All these features are mirrored by corresponding topography on the other side of the Southeast Indian Ridge.
-The Broken Ridge Plateau was formed at the ridge together with the Kerguelen Plateau.
+The Broken Ridge Plateau has separated at the ridge from the Kerguelen Plateau and these were components of the Earth's second largest characterised large igneous province by volume.
+This formed between 136 and 124 million years ago and covered more than 244000 km2.

 Exploration

-The Diamantina Fracture Zone was first detected by RV Vema and RV Argo in 1960.
+The Diamantina fracture zone was first detected by RV Vema and RV Argo in 1960.
 It is named after HMAS Diamantina (K377), which conducted further exploration in 1961.
 Professor Alan Jamieson from The University of Western Australia led a scientific expedition to the eastern margin of the DFZ, which enters the southwest corner of the Australian exclusive economic zone.
 Professor Jamieson's team deployed baited landers beyond 6000 m water depth aiming to document the biodiversity and geology of the region.
 Two hadal snailfish were captured during this voyage at 6177 m, both of which are believed to be new species.